gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 Note that this approach also allows you run your Gradio apps on custom paths (`http://localhost:8000/gradio` in the example above).

 ## Security and File Access

 Sharing your Gradio app with others (by hosting it on Spaces, on your own server, or through temporary share links) **exposes** certain files on the host machine to users of your Gradio app.

 In particular, Gradio apps ALLOW users to access to three kinds of files:

 - **Temporary files created by Gradio.** These are files that are created by Gradio as part of running your prediction function.
 For example, if your prediction function returns a video file, then Gradio will save that video to a temporary cache on your device and then send the path to the file to the front end.
-You can customize the location of cache files created by Gradio by setting the environment variable `GRADIO_TEMP_DIR` to an absolute path, such as `/home/usr/scripts/project/temp/`.
+You can customize the location of temporary cache files created by Gradio by setting the environment variable `GRADIO_TEMP_DIR` to an absolute path, such as `/home/usr/scripts/project/temp/`.

 - **Cached examples created by Gradio.** These are files that are created by Gradio as part of caching examples for faster runtimes, if you set `cache_examples=True` in `gr.Interface()` or in `gr.Examples()`.
-These files are saved in the `gradio_cached_examples/` subdirectory within your app's working directory.
+By default, these files are saved in the `gradio_cached_examples/` subdirectory within your app's working directory.
+You can customize the location of cached example files created by Gradio by setting the environment variable `GRADIO_EXAMPLES_CACHE` to an absolute path or a path relative to your working directory.

 - **Files that you explicitly allow via the `allowed_paths` parameter in `launch()`**.
 This parameter allows you to pass in a list of additional directories or exact filepaths you'd like to allow users to have access to.
 (By default, this parameter is an empty list).